 What is a growth mindset?

-According to Dr. Tchiki Davis, a growth mindset is the belief that our basic job skills can be fostered and improved upon through dedication and hard work.
-It’s not magic and there’s no secret formula.
+According to wellness content writer and technology consultant Dr. Tchiki Davis, a growth mindset is the belief that our basic job skills can be fostered and improved upon through dedication and hard work.
+It’s not magic and there is no secret formula.

 The good news?
 You can decide to adopt and implement a growth mindset at any point in your life.
 Dweck says that a growth mindset is built on being challenged and values failure as “a heartening springboard for growth and for stretching our existing abilities.”

-How do you train for a growth mindset?
+How do you train employees for a growth mindset?

 Developing a growth mindset is based on the willingness and commitment of both employers and employees to adopt positive change in the workplace culture.
 Here are some practices your organization can adopt to help develop a growth mindset.

-Foster curiosity by creating a culture of learning and growth.
+- Foster curiosity by creating a culture of learning and growth.
 If you offer learning opportunities, your employees will take advantage of them.
-Otherwise, your staff may default to staying in their lane.
-Employees who won’t leave their comfort zone will not have a desire to do anything more in your organization.
+Otherwise, your staff may default to staying in their respective lanes.
+Employees who won’t leave their comfort zone will not have a desire to do offer more to your organization.

 Why should your company encourage a growth mindset?